OpenUpSA/municipal-data/README.md

   - the prod DB doesn't support CREATE INDEX IF NOT EXISTS yet so ignore errors for existing indices unless their columns changed and they need to be manually removed and recreated.

 *Remember to run `VACUUM ANALYSE` or REINDEX tables after significant changes to ensure stats are up to date to use indices properly.*

+# Standard Operating Procedure

+This covers how to keep the data up to date.
+Each quarter, as new data is released, the following needs to be done to update the data served by the API and the Citizen Scorecard.
+It's best to do this on a test database first and verify the results before updating the production database.

+## Extract CSV datasets from Excel Spreadsheets

+Extract CSV datasets from Excel Spreadsheets using the following scripts in `municipal_finance/data_import/`

+- audit_opinions.py
+- contact_details.py
+- bad_expenditure.py

+## Scrape http:/mfma.treasury.gov.za for the Audit Report URLs into a CSV file

+Using `municipal_finance/data_import/audit_reports`

+## Insert/update from CSV files

+1. Update the paths in the per-cube files in `sql/upsert/`
+2. Execute the files

+These files work as follows:

+1. Create a temporary table
+2. Import the CSV file to the temporary table
+3. Decode the `period_code` column into dedicated columns (Some Financial datasets only)
+4. Update values  in the fact table that already exist
+5. Insert new rows to the fact table

+Update the last-updated date in the model files for each cube in `models/*.json`

+## Annual data

+Whenever 4th Quarter data becomes available, typically 2 quarters after that financial year end, also adjust the years used by `scorecard/profile_data.py` to include the latest financial year available.

 # License